-103.5.
-MEET COMMITTEE
+103.5 Meet Committee

 Appointed by the meet sponsor.
 The committee consists of a minimum of the meet director, referee or starter, and a participating athlete, as appointed by the meet director prior to the start of the meet.
-Responsibilities include, but are not limited to: ordering awards; obtaining a sanction; preparing the facility; arranging for personnel, equipment and supplies necessary for meet operation; processing entries; printing programs; arranging appropriate publicity and media coverage; preparing and distributing summary of results within 14 days after the meet; and filing LMSC report.
+Responsibilities include, but are not limited to: ordering awards; obtaining a sanction; preparing the facility; arranging for personnel, equipment and supplies necessary for meet operation; processing entries; printing programs; arranging appropriate publicity and media coverage; preparing and distributing a summary of results within 14 days after the meet; and filing an LMSC report.

-103.6.
-REFEREE
+103.6 Referee

-- 103.6.1-The referee shall have full authority over all officials and shall assign and instruct them; shall enforce all applicable rules and shall decide all questions relating to the actual conduct of the meet, the final settlement of which is not otherwise assigned by said rules; can overrule any meet official on a point of rule interpretation or on a judgment decision pertaining to an action that the referee has personally observed. - 103.6.2-The referee has the authority to disqualify a swimmer(s) for any violation of the rules that the referee personally observes and, except for false starts, shall at the same time raise one hand overhead.
-If the referee does not make such a signal, there shall be no penalty. - 103.6.3-The referee shall signal the starter before each race that all officials are in position, that the course is clear and that the competition can begin; shall assign marshals with specific instructions. - 103.6.4-The referee shall give a decision on any point where the opinions of the judges differ; shall have authority to intercede in a competition at any stage to ensure that the racing conditions are observed. - 103.6.5-When automatic or semiautomatic officiating equipment is used and an apparent malfunction occurs, it shall be the referee's responsibility to make an immediate investigation to determine whether the swimmer finished in accordance with the rules and/or if there was an actual equipment malfunction. - 103.6.6-The referee may prohibit the use of any device that disrupts or interferes with the meet, such as a laser pointing device or artificial noisemaker. - 103.6.7-The referee may modify any rule for a swimmer who has a disability identified in article 108.
-Such modification shall be based on recommendations of the national sports organizations for the identified disability.
-It shall be the responsibility of the swimmer or a representative to notify the referee of the disability prior to competition. - 103.6.8-When conducting events from alternate ends of a 50-meter course or conducting freestyle events longer than 200 meters two-to-a-lane, the referee shall establish the necessary administrative and officiating procedures to conform to article 102.10. - 103.6.9-Refer to article 102.16 concerning protests.
+- 103.6.1 The referee shall have full authority over all officials and shall assign and instruct them; shall enforce all applicable rules and shall decide all questions relating to the actual conduct of the meet, the final settlement of which is not otherwise assigned by said rules; can overrule any meet official on a point of rule interpretation or on a judgment decision pertaining to an action that the referee has personally observed. - 103.6.2 The referee has the authority to disqualify a swimmer(s) for any violation of the rules that the referee personally observes and, except for false starts, shall at the same time raise one hand overhead.
+If the referee does not make such a signal, there shall be no penalty. - 103.6.3 The referee shall signal the starter before each race that all officials are in position, that the course is clear and that the competition can begin; shall assign marshals with specific instructions. - 103.6.4 The referee shall give a decision on any point where the opinions of the judges differ; shall have authority to intercede in a competition at any stage to ensure that the racing conditions are observed.

-103.7.
-ADMINISTRATIVE REFEREE
+- 103.6.5 When automatic or semiautomatic officiating equipment is used and an apparent malfunction occurs, it shall be the referee's responsibility to make an immediate investigation to determine whether the swimmer finished in accordance with the rules and/or if there was an actual equipment malfunction. - 103.6.6 The referee may prohibit the use of any device that disrupts or interferes with the meet, such as a laser pointing device or artificial noisemaker. - 103.6.7 The referee may modify any rule for a swimmer who has a disability.
+Any such modification shall be in accordance with article 108, shall affect only the current meet and does not set precedent.
+It shall be the responsibility of the swimmer or a representative to notify the referee of the disability prior to competition. - 103.6.8 When conducting events from alternate ends of a 50-meter course or conducting freestyle events longer than 200 meters two-to-a-lane, the referee shall establish the necessary administrative and officiating procedures to conform to article 102.10. - 103.6.9 Refer to article 102.16 concerning protests.

+103.7 Administrative Referee